 Information and Support for EU students and their families

-Please see attached copy of presentation slides from previous EU Information talk on 23.10.19 here.
-Please note this was correct at time of writing.
+Please see attached copy of presentation slides from previous EU Information talk on 14.01.20 here.
+Further talks may be scheduled shortly.

-A further EUSS information talk will be scheduled in January 2020.
-If you wish to make a pre-settled or settled status application , indivdual students can book appointments via International Student Support. those with families ofr non EEA family members should book an appointment at the Student Advice Centre, email firstname.lastname@example.org to do so.The University has a useful source of general Brexit FAQ's and updates and is continuing to actively plan for Brexit.
+If you wish to make a pre-settled or settled status application , indivdual students can book appointments via International Student Support. those with families or non EEA family members should book an appointment at the Student Advice Centre, email email@example.com to do so.The University has a useful source of general Brexit FAQ's and updates and is continuing to actively plan for Brexit.
 Both the Students' Union and University are committed to supporting EU students and staff in this uncertain time.

 UKCISA have provided a comprehensive and helpful overview of the rights of EU students in relation to Brexit and the EUSS.